When is the best time to walk the Camino? is a frequently asked question among pilgrims and one that has many possible answers!

 Some might prefer sunny skies and a bit of heat, while others prefer cooler temperatures and don’t mind a bit of rain.

-Some routes, such as the Via de la Plata particularly the sections before Galicia will be too hot for Summer, in our opinion.
+Some routes, such as the Via de la Plata particularly the sections in Andalucia and Extremadura will be too hot for Summer, in our opinion.

 Some sections, particularly across mountains, are not recommended for Winter months as snow might make them impassable.

 The most famous route, the Camino Frances is manageable most of the year; apart from the first section across the Pyrenees and other mountainous regions that will be too challenging in the Winter months.

 Coastal routes and sections such as the Portuguese Coastal Camino, particularly the first section from Porto to Baiona; and the Finisterre Camino are perfect for Spring and Summer, from April to September or even October.

 Via de la Plata is best explored in Spring and Autumn, avoiding the hot Summer months across Andalucia and Extremadura.